antony-a1/ivory/doc/content-store.md

 The store value is a text value defined in `ivory-core`.

+#### Manifest

+Used for repository integrity checks.

+The store key is `manifest`.

+The store value is a thrift structure defined in `ivory-core`.

 #### Repository

 Used as a reference node for versioning multiple values at a time.